-Black Rock Geothermal, LLC, proposes to construct and operate the BRGP (Figure 1).
-The BRGP BSA includes the site of the BRGP's power generating facilities, well fields for the BRGP, linear routes (including the gen-tie line), and the shared temporary construction areas.
+Black Rock Geothermal LLC proposes to construct and operate the BRGP (Figure 1).
+The BRGP BSA is 3,216 acres (1,302 hectares), which includes the site of the BRGP's power-generating facilities, well pads for the BRGP, linear routes (including the generation tie [gen-tie] line), and the shared temporary construction areas.